librlaurie/dreamlib/concepts.md

 * [Socio-technical Sustainability Roadmap](https://sites.haa.pitt.edu/sustainabilityroadmap/)
 * [Yale DH Lab - Starting a Project](http://dhlab.yale.edu/guides.html)

 We all created plans for our own projects!
+Here is one that used the Lean Canvas exercise from Yale's DH lab.
+It was really hard to do.
 ![Sketch of boxes containing project planning information](images/project_planning_EM.JPG) by Elliot Montpellier